sostenibilidad-unam/dmana/doc/README.md

 Variables which affect the problem space under study are kept in the Cognitive map Variables table.

+This is just a list of meaningful words.
 They are meant to be connected to form cognitive maps in the Cognitive map Edgelist described below.

 ### Grouping data by project